theggz/HA-CTS/README.md

 # HA-CTS
-Simple sensor for Home Assistant to retrieve departures from CTS (Compagnie des Transports Strasbourgeois).
+Custom integration for Home Assistant to retrieve departures from CTS (Compagnie des Transports Strasbourgeois).